thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/README.md

 ### Architecture

-The `Authors` Microservice application supports a protected login with a JWT and the specific REST call `getAuthors` is protected by a specific user role.
+The `Authors` Microservice application supports a protected login with JWT and the specific REST call `getAuthors` is protected by a specific user role.
 The image below contains a simplified architecture overview of the example which runs on the local machine, here you see:

 * The `JUnit` test and Authors Microservice are running on a `OpenLiberty` server
 * The `Authors` Microservice is build with MicroProfile